Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Introduction

-\textbf{Security Issues:} Traditional FL systems rely on a central aggregator to orchestrate the entire training process.
-Hence, it is vulnerable to a Single Point of Failure (SPOF) and targeted attacks leading to service paralysis \cite{cao2021ondevicefederated}.
-Moreover, the potential bias of selecting the few same IoT devices by the central aggregator at each round will damage the accuracy of the global model \cite{zhao2022dynamicreweighting}.
-In addition, traditional FL cannot handle the trust issues in the transmission and learning process of models, for example, poisonous models produced by malicious IoT devices \cite{guo2022sandboxcomputing}.
+\textbf{Security Issues:} Traditional FL systems depend on a central aggregator for training orchestration, but this centralization presents security risks, including a Single Point of Failure (SPOF) and vulnerability to targeted attacks, potentially causing service disruption and paralysis \cite{cao2023ondevicefederated}.
+In addition, the potential bias from the central aggregator in selecting IoT devices each round can adversely affect global model accuracy \cite{zhao2022dynamicreweighting}.
+Moreover, traditional FL lacks mechanisms to address trust issues in the transmission and learning process of models, such as the poisonous models generated by malicious IoT devices \cite{zhu2023blockchainempoweredfederated}.

-\textbf{Efficiency Issues:} Most FL systems run in a synchronous manner, where the central server waits for all participant IoT devices to upload local models before updating in each round.
-Therefore, the convergence speed would inevitably be slowed down by \emph{stragglers} which are devices consuming a prolonged time to complete one training iteration \cite{dutta2018slowstale}.
-On the other hand, in asynchronous training\cite{xie2019asynchronousfederated}, since the model trained from an older version of the global model (called the \emph{stale model}) may be used in the updating, the global model would be unstable.
+\textbf{Efficiency Issues:} Most FL systems operate in a synchronous manner, wherein the central server waits for all participating IoT devices to submit their local models before updating the global model.
+This approach is slowed down by \emph{stragglers}, devices that take longer to complete training iterations, which affect overall convergence speed \cite{dutta2018slowstale}.
+In contrast, asynchronous training approaches \cite{xie2019asynchronousfederated} update the global model with potentially outdated local models, known as \emph{stale models}, which can lead to instability of the global model during the updating process.